steveberardi/starplot/docs/examples.md

 ![map-pleiades-scope](images/example_04.png)

+_The solid black circle in this plot is the extent of the Pleiades as defined in [OpenNGC](https://github.com/mattiaverga/OpenNGC)._

 !!! tip "Binocular Field of View"

     You can also plot a circle showing the field of view of binoculars with the `plot_bino_fov` function: